Tatsinnit/azure-docs/articles/batch/batch-application-packages.md

 ### UserError

-The possible cause of this error is usually user driven, for example: bad naming or missing packages
+The possible cause of this error is usually user driven, for example: bad naming, download failures or missing packages.
+The error messages will help you to pi point the specific cause, for example: below error is caused by download failure which could be caused by wrong package resource download URL.

 For example: